seancolsen/querydown/README.md

 # Querydown

-Querydown is a modern [domain-specific programing language](https://en.wikipedia.org/wiki/Domain-specific_language) designed for expressively writing relational databases queries that [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) to [SQL](https://en.wikipedia.org/wiki/SQL).
+Querydown is a modern [domain-specific programming language](https://en.wikipedia.org/wiki/Domain-specific_language) for expressively writing relational databases queries that compile to [SQL](https://en.wikipedia.org/wiki/SQL).
 The code is succinct and safe for end-users to write, making it like **"markdown for SQL"**.
 The Querydown compiler is written in [Rust](https://www.rust-lang.org/).

 ## Use case